-- 4.15.
-Rochdale's Castleton Local Centre Corridor scheme was approved for programme entry into the Mayor's Challenge Fund (MCF) as a two-phase scheme, with the first phase receiving full delivery funding approval from the GMCA in May 2022. - 4.16.
-Phase 1 has improved the quality of infrastructure for walking, wheeling and cycling through Castleton district centre, from Castleton railway station to the Royal Toby Hotel, and construction is now complete. - 4.17.
+- 3.17.
+Rochdale's Castleton Local Centre Corridor scheme was approved for programme entry into the Mayor's Challenge Fund (MCF) as a two-phase scheme, with the first phase receiving full delivery funding approval from the GMCA in May 2022. - 3.18.
+Phase 1 has improved the quality of infrastructure for walking, wheeling and cycling through Castleton district centre, from Castleton railway station to the Royal Toby Hotel, and construction is now complete. - 3.19.
 Phase 2 of the scheme will extend from the Royal Toby to the Esplanade in Rochdale Town Centre, creating a single, continuous route from Castleton railway station, through the district centre and into the town centre.
-The improved infrastructure includes the introduction of segregated cycle lanes, improved pedestrian facilities, significant safety upgrades to several junctions, and the introduction of an enhanced urban realm. - 4.18.
-The Phase 2 scheme has a total delivery cost of £13.41m. £0.75m initial scheme developments costs were funded from Transforming Cities Fund; and the balance of £12.66m is proposed to be funded from an allocation from CRSTS1. - 4.19.
-In line with the local assurance framework, following a review of the Final Business Case (FBC) by an independent TfGM officer review panel the proposals are deemed to demonstrate the appropriate strategic case, value for money and deliverability and have been endorsed by TfGM's Active Travel Programme Board. - 4.20.
-The Committee is requested to approve the FBC and drawdown of £12.66m to enable Rochdale Council to appoint a Contractor for the delivery of the scheme, subject to GMCA approval of the allocation on 31st January.
+The improved infrastructure includes the introduction of segregated cycle lanes, improved pedestrian facilities, significant safety upgrades to several junctions, and the introduction of an enhanced urban realm. - 3.20.
+The Phase 2 scheme has a total delivery cost of £13.41m. £0.75m initial scheme developments costs were funded from Transforming Cities Fund; and the balance of £12.66m is proposed to be funded from an allocation from CRSTS1. - 3.21.
+In line with the local assurance framework, following a review of the Full Business Case (FBC) by an independent TfGM officer review panel the proposals are deemed to demonstrate the appropriate strategic case, value for money and deliverability and have been endorsed by TfGM's Active Travel Programme Board. - 3.22.
+The Combined Authority is therefore requested to approve an allocation of £12.66m from CRSTS1 to enable Rochdale's Castleton Local Centre Corridor scheme to be delivered.